botchris/go-pubsub/README.md

 # Go PubSub

-The `pubsub` package is a simple package for implementing publish-subscribe asynchronous tasks in Golang.
+The `go-pubsub` package is a simple package for implementing publish-subscribe asynchronous tasks in Golang.
 It allows writing publishers and subscribers fully statically typed, and swap out Broker implementations (e.g. Memory, AWS SQS, etc.) as required.